-Monsoon Session Day 4: Rajnath Singh addresses Rajya Sabha on LAC situation
+Monsoon Session Day 4: There is mismatch between what China speaks and does, says Rajnath Singh

 New Delhi, Sep 17: On the fourth day of the ongoing Monsoon Session of the Parliament, the Rajya Sabha witnessed discussions on the ongoing COVID-19 pandemic in India.
 Following this, Defence Minister Rajnath Singh is giving his statement on the India-China standoff in eastern Ladakh in the Upper House